 Your brain is made up of 60% fat.
 (6) Sunflower lecithin contains fatty acids that are important for your brain to function well.
 The early years of life are when the brain is growing the most.
 Later in life, lecithin has been found to be helpful with patients who have Alzheimer's disease and may delay the onset of Dementia.
 (8) Choline in sunflower lecithin is linked to improved memory and cognitive function.
 (7)

 Sunflower lecithin acts as a lubricant to keep joints moving smoothly.
 Choline in lecithin may help rebuild bone tissue.

 The list of benefits is long.
 People have also reported improved quality of sleep, reduced stress, effective for improving eczema and acne, slowed aging, may help balance hormones, lower blood pressure, and boost the immune system.

 Liver and other organ meats

-It is best to discuss any supplement with your healthcare provider who knows your complete health history.
+It is best to discuss any new supplements with your healthcare provider, who knows your complete health history.
 It is not recommended for people who are allergic to sunflowers.
-Some people do experience some side effects including:
+Some people do experience some side effects, including:

 There is some evidence that long-term use of lecithin can be damaging to the gut.
 It may thin the mucous lining of the intestines, causing an inflammatory response and leaky gut.
 (9) For short-term use, lecithin has been shown to be well tolerated by most people and considered safe.